Skip to main content

 };

-The second function - upload - is the Express router handler that performs the file upload.
-It then calls the mutation and refreshes the page via res.redirect(req.get('referer'));.
+The second function, upload, handles the Express route.
+It triggers the mutation and refreshes the page via res.redirect(req.get('referer'));.

-The mutation uses variables which is used in GraphQL to handle dynamic values for a query.
-This method is preferred to avoid passing dynamic arguments directly to the query string (otherwise the client would have to manipulate the query string at runtime dynamically).
+The mutation uses variables, which is GraphQL’s way of handling dynamic values.
+This beats jamming dynamic arguments into the query string directly (otherwise the client has to manipulate that string at runtime).

-1. Create a mutation that accepts two variables denoted by $filename and $id - each with their datatype.
+1. Define a mutation that accepts two variables, $filename and $id, each with their datatype.

-2. Pass the variables' values to the actual mutation via their references ($filename and $id) and assign them to the right field (e.g. filename: $filename).
+2. Pass those variables’ values into the actual mutation by reference ($filename and $id) and assign them to the right fields (e.g. filename: $filename).

-Note that variables can not only be used for mutations but also for queries.
-For example, consider a cookbook with a list of recipes.
-Querying for onlyVegetarian(vegetarian: $vegetarian) { recipe(vegetarian: $vegetarian} { prepTime, ingredients } } would allow us to "flip the switch" via a Boolean value to show only vegetarian dishes.
+Variables work with queries too, not just mutations.
+Imagine a cookbook with recipes.
+Querying for onlyVegetarian(vegetarian: $vegetarian) { recipe(vegetarian: $vegetarian} { prepTime, ingredients } } lets you flip a Boolean to show only vegetarian dishes.

 The mutation itself